Important Global Message

 - Baby Stroller Permits

 After a hectic day of holiday shopping with your sweet-but-tired munchkin, wouldn't it be nice to have a parking space nearby where you can unload?
-A Baby Stroller Permit costs only $17 and is good until your child turns three years old.
+A Baby Stroller Permit costs only $35 and replacement permits will be $10.
+Permits are good until your child turns three years old.

 - Golden Passport